Promoting Your Memorial Service

 Customizable flyer to pass out in your community

-The national team will prepare a customizable flyer that you can download and fill out with your Day of Remembrance information.
+The national team has prepared a customizable flyer that you can download and fill out with your Day of Remembrance information.

 Take care to follow the instructions below precisely or you may not end up with a usable flyer:

 - Download the latest version of Adobe Reader, which you can find here.
 This is the program you will use to open and edit your flyer.